shraddha-bajare/techradar/radar/2025-02-09/bearer.md

 ---

 title: "Bearer"
-ring: research software infra
+ring: analysis code
-quadrant: fairness
+quadrant: Documentation
-tags: paid
+tags: ['Security']
 ---
 https://github.com/bearer/bearer
 Bearer CLI is a static application security testing (SAST) tool that scans your source code and analyzes your data flows to discover, filter and prioritize security and privacy risks.